 How will the programme be implemented?

 Culture in organisations, often described as ‘the way we do things round here’ fundamentally affects the way staff treat each other and patients.
 The biggest influence on culture is the leadership in the organisation.
 Collective leadership is the key to creating cultures that will give NHS staff the freedom and confidence to act in the interests of patients, and can support sustainable operational and financial performance.

 This programme will provide a series of practical resources to support trusts to diagnose their cultural issues, develop collective leadership strategies to address them and implement any necessary changes.
 The programme will consist of three phases – diagnose, design and implement – over the next two years.

-We are also in the early stages of establishing a community of practice to support people working on culture in their organisations to share their work and think together about how to tackle common problems.
-If you would like to get involved, please contact firstname.lastname@example.org for further information.
+If you would like to get involved in a community of practice to support people working on culture in their organisations to share their work and think together about how to tackle common problems, please contact firstname.lastname@example.org for further information.